IIIF/cookbook-recipes/recipe/0688-stereogram-timeline/index.md

 {% include jsonviewer.html src="manifest.json" config='data-line="10-12,18,31,53"' %}

+### ImageApiSelector variant

+This version of the Manifest uses `ImageApiSelector` regions on a `SpecificResource` body so you can test Clover behavior against the direct-region URL approach.

+{% include manifest_links.html viewers="Clover" manifest="manifest-imageapiselector.json" %}

+{% include jsonviewer.html src="manifest-imageapiselector.json" config='data-line="10-12,18,31,44-66,76-98"' %}

 ## Related Recipes

 * [Rendering Resources Sequentially on a Timeline](https://iiif.io/api/cookbook/recipe/0560-resources-on-a-timeline/) for the baseline timing pattern on a single Canvas
+* [Addressing a Spatial Region](https://iiif.io/api/cookbook/recipe/0299-region/) for using ImageApiSelector regions to show a fragment of an image on the Canvas
 * [Composition from Multiple Images](https://iiif.io/api/cookbook/recipe/0036-composition-from-multiple-images/) for painting multiple image resources onto one Canvas

 {% include acronyms.md %}